-What are Funeral Pallbearers?
+What Are Funeral Pallbearers?
+Unveiling Their Purpose

 Pallbearers can play a critical part in commemorating your loved one’s life.
 As you begin to make funeral arrangements, take some time to consider who was important to the departed and who would be honored to take on the responsibility of helping you mark your loved one’s final journey.
 Read on as Titan Casket offers answers to frequently asked questions and helpful advice about the role of pallbearers in western funeral arrangements.

-What are Funeral Pallbearers?
+What Are Funeral Pallbearers?

 Pallbearers are honored guests who are asked to escort or carry a casket during a funeral service.
 They may be asked to bring the casket or coffin from the hearse into the funeral service venue and begin the funeral procession by carrying the casket or coffin from the service to a waiting hearse or other conveyance, such as a horse-drawn carriage.
 If funeral arrangements include a procession to the cemetery for burial immediately following the service, pallbearers may also be asked to carry the casket from the hearse to the loved one’s final resting place.

-How is a Pallbearer’s Role Different in an Open Casket Funeral?
+How Is A Pallbearer’s Role Different In An Open Casket Funeral?

 When funeral arrangements call for an open casket, the funeral home will take on the responsibility of setting up the coffin for the end-of-life services inside the venue.
 Likewise, in-residence services following at-home care of the departed’s body often will begin with the casket already in place.
 Once the casket is closed and sealed, pallbearers could be called upon to escort or carry the casket from the funeral service to the loved one’s burial plot.

-Who Should Be Chosen as a Pallbearer?
+Who Should Be Chosen As A Pallbearer?

 In many western cultures, a pallbearer is a family member or close friend.
 Adult children or grandchildren, siblings, nieces or nephews, work colleagues, and close friends are often among those chosen as pallbearers during the funeral planning process.
 However, anyone can be selected by the next-of-kin to be a pallbearer if the deceased was not involved in pre-planning the funeral service.
 While the actual casket bearers need to be able to physically lift and carry the coffin or casket (either at shoulder height or the waist), honorary pallbearers do not.

-How Many Funeral Pallbearers are Required?
+How Many Funeral Pallbearers Are Required?

 Between six and eight pallbearers are traditionally chosen to lift and carry a coffin or casket.
 If you have selected a casket with reinforced swingbar handles, three pallbearers could be positioned on each side.
 Handles adorning the ends could allow for additional pallbearers to take positions at the casket’s foot and head.
 Also, an unlimited number of honorary pallbearers, as many as the family desires, can be asked to walk near the coffin as part of the funeral procession.

-What is an Honorary Pallbearer?
+What Is An Honorary Pallbearer?